Elers brothers: Career

-After Elers left Bradwell he became connected with the glass manufactory at Chelsea, where he assisted in the manufacture of soft-paste porcelain.
+After Elers left Bradwell, he became connected with the glass manufactory at Chelsea, where he assisted in the manufacture of soft-paste porcelain.
 Subsequently he moved to Dublin, where he set up a glass and china shop.

+Personal life

 Elers married Miss Banks, by whom he was father of Paul Elers, who was educated for the law, and married Mary, the daughter and heiress of Edward Hungerford of Blackbourton Court, Oxford.
 He died in 1781, aged 82, leaving by her, among other children, Maria, the wife of Richard Lovell Edgeworth, and mother of Maria Edgeworth, the novelist.
 There is a medallion portrait of John Philip Elers done by Wedgwood, from a painting in the possession of the family, and there are two small mezzotint portraits of Paul Elers and his wife, engraved from the life by Butler Clowes.

+Legacy

+The Elers brothers brought the techniques of lathe turning, slip casting and relief ornamenting to Staffordshire, which may have been the result of their experience as silversmiths or because of their knowledge of European pottery.
+Their revolutionary processes were not continued in 1698, but left to be rediscovered some 40 years later: In the 1730s their technique was revived and continued to the late 18th century.
+Fanciful shapes were press molded.
+From the 1740s ready-molded leaves were also used.
+The Elers had a considerable influence on the following generation, who led the explosive growth of the industry in the 18th century.
+The difficulty of distinguishing their wares from those of the many imitators who continued their broad style has long been recognised by scholars, but progress has been made, based on an understanding of their distinctive technique.
+The works of the imitators are often described as "Elers type", "style of Elers", and similar terms.

+Johann Friedrich Böttger, the European who eventually worked out how to make porcelain, was to make similar "Böttger ware" teaware before doing so.